A British dad has recalled some of the warning signs he ignored for 'longer than he realized' before being diagnosed with cancer.

 "For years, I had always suffered with heartburn and acid reflux, which I put down to stress and working long hours," he explained.

-Dale had initially decided against going through chemotherapy, but after 'advanced genomic testing', Dale changed his tune and felt a way forward following his devastating diagnosis.
+Dale had initially decided against going through chemotherapy, but after 'advanced genomic testing', Dale felt there was a way forward following his devastating diagnosis.

 He added: "For the first time, I felt like I had a map instead of a diagnosis.
 One of the earliest useful results from that testing was chemo sensitivity analysis, and it came back in time to help guide my treatment decision.